 "I think it's something about driving into the river," a local said when discussing the Duck Boats' wide-ranging appeal.
 "It's just such a weird and unusual experience.
 Where else are you going to do that?
 And then the sightseeing and history through the rest of the tour is like an extra bonus."

 It's true.
 And if you want to see Boston via a Duck Boat, late-spring through early-fall is the perfect time to do so.
 They run from late March through late November, though peak season for all things related to tourism in the city is certainly during the summer months when the weather is nice and warm.
-Before you book your spot, follow my tips for making the most of your Boston Duck Tour.
+Before you book your spot, follow these tips for making the most of your Boston Duck Tour.

 Where to Pick Up